Key Takeaways

 The recommended ventilation condition for cheese is 15–20 circulations/hour.

-This is because poorly ventilated cheese typically faces the risk of mould growth and losses in quality.
+Poorly ventilated cheese typically faces the risk of mould growth and losses in quality.

 Read our article on “What is Offshore Reefer Container Ventilation.”